nimrossum/pcpp/week01/code-exercises/answers.md

 Fairness:

-- In practive achieved via what is provided via hidden parallization.
+- In practive achieved via what is provided via hidden parallelization.
 - Without fairness, hidden cannot be achieved fairly.
 - Time-sharing is a method for achieving fairness.
   Convenience: Related to fairness - packing: It's easier to pack socks than TV's.